 Biology and life history Black vine weevils overwinter as larvae in the soil.
 Larvae pupate during April and adult beetles emerge in May and June.
 All black vine weevils are female and lay their eggs in the soil.
 Egg laying begins 2 to 3 weeks after emergence and continues for 6 to 8 weeks.
 A single female may lay 500 eggs.

 Sampling and thresholds Monitor adults with cardboard traps.
 Wrap corrugated cardboard around vine trunks that have loose bark removed.
 During the day, adults hide between the wrap's corrugations and the smooth trunk.
 The cardboard traps can be removed and inspected to determine presence of the pest.
 No information is available on threshold levels.

 Little is known about biological controls, but it is estimated that many larvae fall prey to predatory beetles, entomopathogenic fungi, and nematodes.

 Cultivation around the base of vines in spring (April) may kill some pupae.

 - pyrethrins-Some formulations are OMRI-listed for organic use.

 - azadirachtin (Aza-Direct, Neemix and other brands)-Rate varies with specific product; consult label for the correct rate.
 Apply foliar sprays to control adult feeding, and soil drench for larval stage.
 Some formulations are OMRI-listed for organic use.

-- bifenthrin (Brigade 2EC and other products) at 0.10 lb ai/a.
+- bifenthrin (Brigade 2EC and other products) at 0.10 lb ai/A. Good coverage is essential for control.
+Apply with a minimum of 25 gal water per acre to ensure good coverage.
 PHI 30 days.
 Group 3A insecticide.
 Restricted use pesticide.